ministryofjustice/licences/Notes.md

 ```
       licence,         // from licenceService.getLicence
       prisoner,        // from elite2Api POST /offender-sentences/bookings with bookingId
-      postRelease      // flag, computed asprisoner.agencyLocationId === 'OUT', implies that the prisoner has been released
+      postRelease      // flag, computed as prisoner.agencyLocationId === 'OUT', implies that the prisoner has been released
       licenceStatus
 ```